 On the lower reaches of the River Guadalquiver is the picturesque city of Seville, known for having a grand Easter procession and for being the birthplace of flamenco.
-Just 145 kilometers (90 miles) northeast of it is Cordoba, home to the famous La Mezquita, a mosque that dates back to 784 A.D., medieval towers, and a Roman bridge.
+Just 90 miles (145 kilometers) northeast of it is Cordoba, home to the famous La Mezquita (a mosque that was founded in 785 CE), medieval towers, and a Roman bridge.
 Both located in the Andalusia region, Seville and Cordoba are two of the most well-connected cities in Spain.
+They're also some of the hottest cities in Europe, reaching highs of 100 degrees Fahrenheit during summer.
 You can get between them by car, bus, or train.

 Spain's high-speed AVE train connects the cities in just 45 minutes, which is more than an hour faster than taking the bus and 45 minutes faster than driving.
-For this reason, and because it's often times just as cheap as a bus (starting around $9 USD), most people choose to travel by train.
+For this reason, and because it's often just as cheap as a bus (starting around $9), most people choose to travel by train.

 Although both cities do have airports, there are no direct flights between them and even if there were, they wouldn't be able to beat the high-speed AVE with time-consuming security lines and the like.

 - Train: 45 minutes, starting at $9 (fastest)

 - Bus: 2 hours, 15 minutes, starting at $7 (cheapest)

 - Car: 1 hour, 45 minutes, 93 miles (150 kilometers)

 Spain is the king of high-speed trains.
 It's home to four of the top-five fastest trains in Europe: Altaria, Alvia, Euromed, and the AVE.
 Renfe's Alta Velocidad Española (AVE) train—also known as the "bullet train" because of its speed and silver facade—travels at 193 miles (310 kilometers) per hour.
 It connects Seville to Cordoba via the Madrid line in a matter of 45 minutes.